 POLICY ENUMERATIONS - Define the set of permitted enumerations for the policy statement and may include definitions for enumerations that are not described elsewhere in this policy.

-REQUIRED STATEMENT - States if the Policy Statement is mandatory.
-Required statements must indicate the default enumeration.
-Default enumerations must be set to provide the most restrictive option for the Policy Statement.

 Policy statement enumerations that indicate requirement levels use the key words “MUST”, “MUST NOT”, and “MAY” in this document are to be interpreted as described in RFC2119.

 MUST - This word means that the policy statement is an absolute requirement.